pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ```

 Parameters:
-- channel (String): Required.
-Channel to fetch.
+- channel (required) — Type: String; Channel to return history from.
-- reverse (Boolean): Default false.
-Traverse from oldest to newest when true.
+- reverse — Type: Boolean; Default: false; Traverse from oldest to newest when true.
-- includeTimetoken (Boolean): Default false.
-Include message timetokens.
+- includeTimetoken — Type: Boolean; Default: false; Include message timetokens.
-- start (Integer): Start timetoken (exclusive).
+- start — Type: Integer; Start timetoken (exclusive).
-- end (Integer): End timetoken (inclusive).
+- end — Type: Integer; End timetoken (inclusive).
-- count (Integer): Number of messages to return (max 100).
+- count — Type: Integer; Number of messages to return.

-Tip on reverse:
-- Messages are returned in ascending time order. reverse affects which end to begin retrieving when more than count messages exist in the interval.
+Tip: Messages are returned sorted ascending by time. reverse affects which end of the interval to start from when more than count messages match.

 ### Sample code